 Accommodation: Where to Stay in West Hartford

 A small gem located in Fairfield County, Danbury's northern edge hugs the stunning Candlewood Lake.
 Visit during the height of fall for an unsurpassed view of the vibrant foliage reflected in the lake's mirrored surface.
 Be sure your camera is charged.

 Outdoor enthusiasts enjoy Tarrywile Park & Mansion.
 Over 700 acres of natural wonderland cover this area, which is peppered with ponds and rolling hills.
 There are over 21 miles of trails to hike, bike, or ski.
 The area's star attraction is the Tarrywile Mansion, a community center opened in 1990.

 Flex your shopping muscles at Danbury Fair, a large mall that attracts visitors from across the state.
 When you've lightened your wallet, head to the Danbury Railway Museum for an in-depth look at all things locomotive.
 Visit between April and November to climb aboard for a ride.

 Waterbury once held the esteemed title, "Brass Capital of the World."
 Today, remnants of its past as a producer of brass clocks and watches can be found throughout the busy city it has become.
 Mixed in with its modern buildings and picturesque parks are historic homes and statues.

-Step back in time in Bank Street Historic District, which is lined by lovely brick buildings dating to the late 19th century.
-Then, visit the Timexpo Museum to learn the history of the Timex Group and Waterbury Clock Company.
-It's flanked by an impressive Easter Island Statue
+Step back in time in Bank Street Historic District, which is lined by lovely brick buildings dating from the late 19th century.
+Then, visit the Timexpo Museum, one of the city's top family-friendly attractions, to learn the history of the Timex Group and Waterbury Clock Company.
+It's flanked by an impressive Easter Island Statue.

 When it's time to relax, catch a show at the historic Palace Theater.
 Newly restored, this fun space has been hosting shows of all sorts since the First World War.